Director: Robert Hamer

 Original Score: Ernest Irving

-Above all, it stars the deliciously urbane Dennis Price as a lowly draper’s assistant.
-Finding himself distantly in line to a dukedom and infuriated by this aristocratic family’s cruel treatment of his mother, he turns serial killer.
-In other words, he sets out to systematically murder everyone ahead of him in line to the seat of D’Ascoyne.
+The film stars the deliciously urbane Dennis Price as Louis Mazzini, a lowly draper’s assistant who finds himself distantly in line to a dukedom.
+Infuriated by this aristocratic family’s cruel treatment of his mother, he turns serial killer, setting out to systematically murder everyone ahead of him in line to the seat of D’Ascoyne-Chalfont.

-In addition, Alec Guinness has a ball playing all eight of the unfortunate D’Ascoynes.
-This includes Lady Agatha D’Ascoyne, a militant suffragette whom Louis shoots down from her hot air balloon while she is distributing leaflets.
+Lady Agatha D’Ascoyne, Ethelred’s sister, is a militant suffragette, whom Louis shoots down from her warm air balloon while she is distributing leaflets over London.

 Joan Greenwood and Valerie Hobson

-However, it is Price who is the star of “Kind Hearts and Coronets”, in addition to his two magnificent leading ladies.
-We have the plum voiced Joan Greenwood as that little minx Sibella and Valerie Hobson, never better as the pure at heart Edith D’Ascoyne.
-She is the widow of one of Louis victims and, in addition, she is the person on whom Louis sets his sights on to marry.
+However, it is Price who is clearly the star of “Kind Hearts and Coronets”, helped immeasurably by his two magnificent leading ladies.
+First, we have the plum-voiced Joan Greenwood as that little minx Sibella, her every utterance at once an aphrodisiac and a condemnation.
+And then there is Valerie Hobson, never better as the pure at heart Edith D’Ascoyne, widow of Young Henry D’Ascoyne and the person on whom Louis sets his sights to marry.

-However, one must not fail to mention the great Miles Matheson who has a few classic moments as the hangman .
+Finally, there is the great Miles Matheson, who has a few classic moments as the hangman.
 He cannot believe that he is going to hang a duke and wants to find out how he should behave in his presence.

-And Douglas Slocombe’s stunning black and white cinematography, a visual peak for Ealing.
+Douglas Slocombe’s stunning black and white cinematography marked a visual peak for Ealing.